yasen-petrov/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apimanager.md

 API Manager provides a web-based interface that enables API owners to register existing back-end REST APIs, apply standard policies, and virtualize them on API Gateway as public front-end APIs.
 The APIs are immediately available for management in API Manager, and for consumption in API Manager, or in a self-service API Portal.

+### API lifecycle states

 In API Manager, the lifecycle of an API includes the following states:

-1. Unpublished - The API is registered and tested in isolation in an API owner organization.
-The API is available to the API administrator and API owners who are members of that organization.
+**1. Unpublished** - The API is registered and tested in isolation in an API owner organization, and it is available to the API administrator and API owners who are members of that organization.
 The API can be edited, or be moved to the published state, or deleted.
 These actions can only be performed by the API owner or the API administrator.

 Unpublished APIs are displayed in the API Catalog view to users in the same organization.
 The users in this organization are the API owners and developers on the same team working on these APIs.
 However, an unpublished API is not displayed to users in other organizations.
 The API must first be published, and then that organization must be authorized to access the API.
 The API is then displayed in the API Catalog for users in that organization.

 All APIs (published and unpublished) are displayed in the API Catalog for the API administrator.

-2. Published - When an API is ready to be consumed by other organizations, it is published in the API Catalog by the API owner.
+**2. Published** - When an API is ready to be consumed by other organizations, it is published in the API Catalog by the API owner.
 The API administrator must then approve the API as the final step to publish to other organizations in the API Catalog.
 When the API is published, the API administrator can authorize other organizations to access the API.
 This displays the API in API Manager and API Portal to API consumers who are members of the authorized organization.

 When an API is published, only the API administrator can make changes.
 The published API can only be deprecated or unpublished, and cannot be deleted.
 Unpublishing an API stops client applications in other organizations using the API.
 A published API cannot be edited, and must first be unpublished.
 However, the API administrator can edit the API documentation of a published API.
 This allows changes in the API documentation without impacting the API availability.

-3. Deprecated - When the API administrator wishes to deprecate a published API, they have the option to flag the API with a retirement date.
-If the API administrator does not avail of this option, the API will enter a deprecated state indefinitely.
+**3. Deprecated** - When the API administrator wishes to deprecate a published API, they have the option to flag the API with a retirement date.
+If they do not avail of this option, the API will enter a deprecated state indefinitely.

 When an API is deprecated, it is still available to client applications in other organizations.
 This gives API consumers time to port their existing applications to adopt a newer version of the API.
-The API administator can choose to undeprecate a deprecated API by selecting the 'undeprecate' option, which removes the retirement date flag in the API Catalog.
+The API administrator can choose to undeprecate a deprecated API by selecting the **undeprecate** option, which removes the retirement date flag in the API Catalog.

 If the API administrator chooses to flag the API with a retirement date, they can choose either today's date or a future date.

-If the API administrator chooses today's date as the retirement date for a published API, the API will be retired immediately.
+When today's date is selected, the API is retired immediately.
 An API is retired when it is unpublished in the API Catalog, and thus will no longer be available to client applications in other organizations.
 The retirement date of an API is displayed to API consumers in the API Catalog.

-    If the API administrator chooses a future date as the retirement date for a published API, the API will enter a deprecated state until the retirement date is reached.
-When the retirement date of the API is reached, the API will be retired.
+When a future date is selected, the API will enter a deprecated state until the retirement date is reached.
+When the retirement date is reached, the API is retired.

+## High level tasks in API Manager

 The following are the very high level tasks you can perform in API Manager.

-### 1 - API registration
+### API registration

 If the back-end API is an existing REST API, an API owner uses API Manager to register the APIs and apply standard policies.
 The registered APIs are virtualized by API Gateway, which protects the back-end services, and makes the APIs available for consumption.
 This describes the typical API management approach.